Louis-DR/OmniCores-BuildingBlocks/sources/error_control/hamming/hamming_block_packer.md

 | ------ | ------ | --------------------------------------- |
 | `O(0)` | `O(0)` | Direct wiring and bit position routing. |

-The block packer requires only combinatorial wiring to position bits according to the Hamming code structure, resulting in zero delay and no logic gates.
+The block packer requires only combinational wiring to position bits according to the Hamming code structure, resulting in zero delay and no logic gates.

 ## Verification